-When you are planning a day at sea, you want to make sure not only that you have as much fun as possible, but that you are as safe as possible.
-However, boating safety is not just having an appropriate number of life jackets available – it is also knowing that you can trust your captain and crew.
-Captains who intend to carry paying passengers on their vessels must have a license and meet Coast Guard requirements, and you need to be confident that you are in good hands.
+When you are planning a day at sea, you want to make sure not only that you have as much fun as possible.
+But, that you are as safe as possible.
+However, boating safety is not just having an appropriate number of life jackets available.
+It is also knowing that you can trust your captain and crew.
+Captains who intend to carry paying passengers on their vessels must have a license.
+And, they must meet Coast Guard requirements, and you need to be confident that you are in good hands.
 Read on for more information on how to tell if your yacht charter is legitimate.

 If You Ask For Credentials, Would They Show You?